ambielecki/dwa15-fall2018/servers-and-git/deploy-to-production.md

 1. SSH in to your Droplet
 2. Change directories into your project
-3. Run `git pull origin master` to sync any new changes
+3. Run `git pull` to sync any new changes

 So a typical workflow might look like this: